 If you like the concept of liquid smoke but your last bottle is empty, consider the following substitutes:

-• Chipotle powder: Famous for its smoky flavor, add some chipotle powder, but exercise a light touch.
+- Chipotle Peppers or Powder: Famous for its smoky flavor, add some chipotle powder, but exercise a light touch.
 This stuff is notably spicier than liquid smoke

 How Can You Use Liquid Smoke?

 The highly concentrated nature of liquid smoke means you don’t need much at all to pack quite a punch.
-As little as half a teaspoon of this stuff will add great body to your soups and stews, but without completely dominating your tastebuds and overpowering the dish.
+Just half a teaspoon of liquid smoke will add depth to your soups and stews without overpowering the other flavors.

 Liquid smoke works well on broiled, grilled, or sautéed meat, too.
 For best results, spread a thin layer all over your food before you cook it.
 For dishes made with ground meat, simply add a few drops when you’re adding the rest of your spices.

 Even if you’ve never gone out of your way to use liquid smoke, you may well have encountered it anyway.
-Most of the liquid smoke that’s sold worldwide is not sold in dedicated bottles of liquid smoke.
+Most liquid smoke sold worldwide is an ingredient in other products, not sold in its own dedicated bottles.
 More often, this stuff is found as a flavor additive in the following:

 You can also make some neat substitute dishes using liquid smoke, ideal for vegetarians and vegans.